firoorg/firominer/libethash-cl/kernels/README.md

 # ethash-kernels
 For whatever reason, Zawawawa released his Ethash kernels as open source code.
-This repo is a verbaitm copy of that code with a simplistic build environment and [kawpowminer](https://github.com/gangnamtestnet/kawpowminer) as a target.
-Although the code for kawpowminer has yet to be released.
+This repo is a verbaitm copy of that code with a simplistic build environment and [firominer](https://github.com/gangnamtestnet/firominer) as a target.
+Although the code for firominer has yet to be released.

 ## Requirements
 On Linux, all you need is [clrxasm](https://github.com/CLRX/CLRX-mirror) installed.
 Everything should build fairly quickly, just make sure to ```mkdir build``` before you ```make```.
 MacOS should be the same.
 Windows ¯\_(ツ)_/¯